patrykolczak96/script_haxball/README.md

 # script_haxball
-My script for headless haxball(https://github.com/haxball/haxball-issues/wiki/Headless-Host).
+Script for headless haxball(https://github.com/haxball/haxball-issues/wiki/Headless-Host).

-I've used this code in my room "FUTSAL 3X3 JP 2.0".
+You can visit https://www.haxball.com/headless and in browser console paste code from repositorium and play with other players.

+I used VPS from google to host room.
+Example tutorial: https://www.youtube.com/watch?v=tHSTQrGXt7w&t=207s